How to conduct market research before launching a new cosmetic product

 - “Analyze the features customers prioritize in a moisturizer based on this data: [paste product feature survey results].
 What features are most important to them?”

-- Refine Your Data Analysissome text
+- Refine Your Data Analysis

 - ChatGPT can help you dig deeper into certain aspects of your research.
 For example, you can ask for a deeper analysis of specific pain points, or even ask for recommendations based on the data.

-- Sample Prompts:some text
+- Sample Prompts:

 - “What are the top complaints from customers about similar products?
 How can we address these issues in our product launch?”